Hijack the Seas: Tsunami

 “Probably would,” he agreed.
 “I saw what you did to that army.
 Damn.
 And I mean damn, woman.
 You can throw down.”

 “At home,” Bodil said dryly.
-She glanced around the silent street.
 “I don’t know about here.
 The desert is not my preferred battlefield.”

 No, for someone with water magic, I wouldn’t expect so, but again, Alphonse only chuckled.
 “Well, good thing our fighting is behind us, then.”